Nostradongus/Bookflix/README.md

 Bookflix is an electronic commerce application for movies and electronic books (e-books).
 It serves as a web application for users to view, purchase, and review movies and e-books around the world.

-<b> Disclaimer: The web application does not really contain the movies and electronic books.
-The purpose of the web application is to simulate the features coded as part of the project requirement for CCAPDEV. </b>
+<b> Disclaimer: The web application does not really contain movie files and electronic books.
+The purpose of the web application is to simulate the features coded as part of the project requirements for our DLSU Web Application Development course. </b>

 ## Authors